Cheniere Energy

-Cheniere Energy, Inc. is a liquefied natural gas (LNG) company headquartered in Houston, Texas.
-In February 2016 it became the first US company to export liquefied natural gas.
-As of 2018 it is a Fortune 500 company.
+Cheniere Energy, Inc. is an American liquefied natural gas (LNG) company headquartered in Houston, Texas.

+In February 2016 it became the first American company to export liquefied natural gas.
+Cheniere Energy is the largest exporter of LNG in the United States and the second-largest LNG producer globally as of 2024.

+As of 2024 it is a Fortune 500 company.

 Company history

 Initially an oil-and-gas exploration company, the company shifted its focus in the early 2000s to developing liquified natural gas regas terminals, beginning with a terminal in Sabine Pass, Louisiana in March 2005.
 The company faltered in the late 2000s as LNG imports dried up due to international competition.
 In 2016 Cheniere founder Charif Souki was ousted after a dispute with investor Carl Icahn.

-In the late 2010s, as natural gas production rose in the United States, the company grew significantly and in 2016 became an exporter of LNG to international markets under its newly appointed CEO, Jack Fusco (former President and CEO of Calpine).
+In the late 2010s, as natural gas production rose in the United States, the company grew significantly and in 2016 became an exporter of LNG to international markets.